chase0aks/Job-Application-Tracker/README.md

 ## Enjoy Your Job Application Tracking

 Simplify your job search and keep your applications organized with the Job Application Tracker.
 Whether you're actively job hunting or simply want to stay organized, this tool can help you manage your applications and monitor your progress effectively.

-If you have any questions or encounter any issues, feel free to reach out.
-Happy job hunting!